SQL*Loader provides the option to load data using a conventional path load method, and a direct path load method.

 With the conventional path load method, arrays of rows are inserted with standard SQL

-During a direct path load, some integrity constraints are automatically disabled.
+During a direct path load with SQL*Loader, some integrity constraints are automatically disabled, while others are not.

 During direct path load, some constraints remain enabled.

 During a direct path load, the constraints that remain enabled are as follows: